-Mathematics Numbers Encourage your child to count everyday objects. - Beginning to recognize that each counting number is more than the one before.
+Mathematics Beginning to recognize that each counting number is more than the one before.
+Explores using a range of their own marks and signs to which they ascribe mathematical meanings.
+Encourage your child to count everyday objects.
 Talk to them while counting they need to say number words in their proper order.
 Match one number word with only one thing i.e. one-to-one correspondence between number word and thing.
 They need to count each thing once and only once.
 Share with them the next number is one more than the previous.
 Encourage your child to solve simple problems. e.g. The elephant ate 2 apples and then ate 1 more apple, so how many apples did he eat altogether?
 There are 3 teddies and if we add one more, then how many teddies do we have in all?
 We have 5 toys and if we take one away, how many are you left with?
-1 2 3 5 6 7 8 9 10 Add 1 3 + 1 = 4 Adding one more Explores using a range of their own marks and signs to which they ascribe mathematical meanings.
 Encourage your child to draw and write for a range of different purposes during play and exploration (for example, creating the price tags, signs and receipts for a shop, or writing a list of telephone numbers to take with them on a pretend outing to the park).
-They can attempt to write numbers, make tally marks next to the things they have drawn or the marks they have made and representing them as a number.
-Talk and share with them to use their fingers to show an amount e.g. while asking things to play or food to eat, to show on their fingers how many they need.
-Image: constraint of the second sec Understanding the World The World Developing an understanding of growth, decay and changes over time.
-Encourage your child to sow a seed how our Little Red Hen did.
+They can attempt to write numbers, make tally marks next to the things they have drawn or the marks they have made and represent them as a number.
+Talk and share with them to use their fingers to show an amount e.g. while asking for things to play with or food to eat, to show on their fingers how many they need.
+Add 1 Add 1 Add 1 Adding one more Adding one more Adding one more Can show numbers in so many ways.
+Understanding the World The World Developing an understanding of growth, decay and changes over time.
+Encourage your child to sow a seed as our little red hen did.
 Talk and share with them how a seed grows into a sapling and then into a plant.
-Talk to them exploring new life is exciting but we need to understand that decaying process is just as important.
-Exploring decay help your child to discover that the natural world is forever changing.
-Deliberately leaving something to decay like a chunk of bread or apple turn soggy, wrinkled or dry, grow mould or even attract insects if left uncovered.
-Talk to them how things change colour, shape and smell when they decay.
-Safety note : Handle all decaying items with care and wash hands afterwards.
-Keep any mouldy items contained in sealed bags to prevent spores from spreading.
+Talk to them about exploring new life is exciting but we need to understand that the decaying process is just as important.
+Exploring decay helps your child to discover that the natural world is forever changing.
+Deliberately leaving something to decay like a chunk of bread or apple turn soggy, wrinkled or dry, grow mold or even attract insects if left uncovered.
+Talk to them about how things change colour, shape and smell when they decay.
+Safety note : Handle all decaying items with care and wash hands afterward.
+Keep any moldy items contained in a sealed bag to prevent spores from spreading.
 Make sure that any items left to decay are out of reach of younger children.
 How does a plant grow?